Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 42 of the 77 games they were favored on the moneyline this season (54.5%).
+- The Yankees are 43-35 in games they were favored on the moneyline (winning 55.1% of those games).

-- New York has played three times as moneyline favorites with odds of -250 or shorter, and claimed a victory in each game.
+- New York has gone 21-9 (winning 70% of its games) when it has played as moneyline favorites of -165 or shorter.

-- Based on this game's moneyline, the Yankees have an implied win probability of 71.4%.
+- The implied moneyline probablility for this matchup gives the Yankees a 62.3% chance to win.

-- In the 136 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 62 times (62-67-7).
+- New York has combined with opponents to hit the over on the total 62 times this season for a 62-68-7 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!